asmbatati/sloam/README.md

 ## Build the Workspace

+### For the first time after entering the container:

 Clean any previous builds and build with the proper dependency paths:
 ```bash
 cd ~/sloam_ws
 rm -rf build devel